Hebrew: סִיחוֹן —transliteration: Sichon

 Meaning: striking down

 The Israelites went forth against him to battle, and gained a complete victory.
-The Amorites were defeated; Sihon, his sons, and all his people were smitten with the sword, his walled towns were captured, and the entire country of the Amorites was taken possession of by the Israelites (Num.
-21:21-30; Deut.
-2:24-37).
+The Amorites were defeated; Sihon, his sons, and all his people were killed with the sword, his walled towns were captured, and the entire country of the Amorites was taken possession of by the Israelites (Numbers 21:21-30; Deuteronomy 2:24-37).

 The country from the Jabbok to Hermon was at this time ruled by Og, the last of the Rephaim.
 He also tried to prevent the progress of the Israelites, but was utterly routed, and all his cities and territory fell into the hands of the Israelites (compare Numbers 21:33-35; Deuteronomy 3:1-14; Psalm 135:10-12; 136:17-22).

 The kingdom of Sihon encompassed about 1,500 square miles, while that of Og was more than 3,000 square miles.